ternandsparrow/wild-orchid-watch-pwa/ARCHITECTURE.md

 because there are an enumerated set of options and you can select 0 to many of them.
 We also treat them specially in the UI, with some UI sugar, to make them nicer to interact with.

+# Project risks
+## iNaturalist shuts down
+Highly unlikely | Medium impact
+If another system takes its place, update the WOW app to use the new system (significant code changes required).
+If no other system is available, fork the open-source iNat code and start a WOW specific iNat instance.
+The app will only need configuration changes and everything will be running again.

+## iNaturalist makes breaking changes to its API
+Unlikely | Medium impact
+Code changes would be required to update the WOW app to work with the new iNat API.
+If this happens, it's almost certainly a bug and not the desired outcome so reporting the situation to the iNat team would be wise.
+Then they can fix the problem and support the V1 API contract that we use.

+## A new web browser, or new version of an existing web browser is unable to load the app
+Unlikely | Low impact
+No action is required if its acceptable that users of that browser cannot use the app.
+You could ask that users use a supported browser if that's feasible.
+If support is needed, code changes to the app would be required to add support.

+## NPM dependencies that we use are removed from NPM
+Highly unlikely | Medium impact
+This will have no impact on the running app as it's already bundled with everything it needs during build.
+For any new versions of the app that are to be released, alternative dependencies would need to be found (or the old version pulled from an archive).

+## Our web hosting platform is shutdown
+Unlikely | High impact
+It's likely that the product would be seamlessly replaced with another comparable one.
+But worst case scenario, this app can be served from any web server that can serve static assets.
+The only special requirement is that URLs for documents that would 404 are instead redirected to the main index page so the SPA component can take over.